cultuurnet/apidocs/projects/uitpas/docs/faq.md

 The calculation of the correct UiTPAS tariffs is dependent on many factors such as the availability of a social tariff for the passholder and settings within the UiTPAS region.
 These are checked in realtime by UiTPAS.
 That's why it's a bad idea to only use UiTPAS numbers without accessing the UiTPAS API.

-### My application is used by multiple UiTPAS organizers.
-Can I use the same set of credentials?
+### Can I use the same client access tokens for multiple UiTPAS organizers?

-No, you will receive one set of credentials per organizer.
-We encourage organizers to request their own credentials and provide them to your application.
+Organizers can be grouped into your customer units.
+Different organizations tied to the same municipality or overarching organization will be tied to the same credentials.
+For every customer, we will expect you to request a new set of credentials.
+Keep in mind that user permissions now need to be managed by your application as client access tokens are agnostic of the person performing the actions.